-More Wong on the Criterion Channel: As Tears Go By, Chungking Express, Days of Being Wild, Fallen Angels, Happy Together, Hua yang de nian hua.
+More Wong on the Criterion Channel: As Tears Go By, Chungking Express, Days of Being Wild, Fallen Angels, Happy Together, The Hand, Hua yang de nian hua.

 Chantal Akerman’s work still hasn’t quite ascended to cinema’s Valhalla, but cinephiles know better.
 This 1975 examination of the gradual breakdown of the routines of an ordinary life turns everyday detail into something unforgettable, even transcendent.
 The Village Voice named it one of the 20 best films of the 20th century.

-More Akerman on the Criterion Channel: Dis-moi, Golden Eighties, Histoires d’Amérique: Food Family and Philosophy South, La captive, No Home Movie, Hotel Monterey, Je tu il elle, La chambre, Le rendez-vous d’Anna, News From Home, Saute ma ville.
+More Akerman on the Criterion Channel: Dis-moi, Golden Eighties, Histoires d’Amérique: Food Family and Philosophy South, La captive, No Home Movie, Hotel Monterey, Je tu il elle, La chambre, Les rendez-vous d’Anna, News From Home, Saute ma ville.

 There are only a few films that one can point to and say that they literally changed the language of filmmaking.
 One such is Antonioni’s L’Avventura from 1960, a movie that heralded the challenging, elliptical art-house works of the ‘60s and ‘70s.
 What if someone could just disappear off the face of the Earth?
 That’s what happens to a young woman on a yachting trip, but L’Avventura is no mere mystery movie.
 It’s more about disillusionment and disenchantment with society, themes he would continue to explore.

-More Antonioni on the Criterion Channel: Le Amiche, Blow-up, Gente del Po, Identification of a Woman, L’Eclisse, La Notte, N.O., Red Desert.
+More Antonioni on the Criterion Channel: Le Amiche, Gente del Po, Identification of a Woman, L’eclisse, La Notte, N.U., Red Desert.

 As with several filmmakers on this list, picking a single Fellini feels almost cruel, but a good place to start is with the unforgettable visage of Giulietta Masina.
 She plays Gelsomina, a woman sold to a circus strongman, played by Anthony Quinn.
 La Strada marks Fellini’s transition from neorealism to a more lyrical style.

-More Fellini on the Criterion Channel: 8½, Amarcord, And the Ship Sails On, I Vitelloni, Il Bidone, Juliet of the Spirits, La strada, Spirits of the Dead, Toby Dammit, Variety Lights.
+More Fellini on the Criterion Channel: 8½, Amarcord, And the Ship Sails On, I Vitelloni, Il Bidone, Intervista, Juliet of the Spirits, La strada, Spirits of the Dead, Toby Dammit, Variety Lights.

 Carol Reed is one of cinema’s kings of light and shadow.
 He knew how to use them to enhance the mood of masterpieces like The Third Man and this 1947 thriller, in which James Mason plays a political conspirator on the run, hunted by police throughout Belfast.
 Soon the whole world starts to feel dangerous and unsettling.

-More Reed on the Criterion Channel: The Fallen Idol, A Kid for Two Farthings.
+More Reed on the Criterion Channel: Kid for Two Farthings, The Third Man.

 Years before he won an Oscar for Amour, Michael Haneke was a controversial voice on the international scene with several challenging flicks.
 This Grand Prix winner at Cannes in 2001 was one of his major turning points.
 Isabelle Huppert stars as Erika, the titular piano teacher, who starts up an affair with one of her students and then watches her life turn upside down.
 It’s not as abrasive as some of Haneke’s other work — Funny Games, for example — but definitely challenges traditional expectations and illustrates his skill with form.
 (As for special features, Huppert does commentary on selected scenes, and there’s a 30-minute interview with Haneke.)

 More Haneke on the Criterion Channel: 71 Fragments of a Chronology of a Chance, Benny’s Video, The Castle, Code Unknown, Funny Games, The Seventh Continent.

 This sumptuous, gorgeous 1948 film stars Moira Shearer as a ballerina caught between love and career, but it’s more about visual flair.
 Shot in Technicolor, it won Oscars for Best Art Direction and Best Music and was voted one of the ten best British films of all time by the British Film Institute at the end of the century.
 When people like Scorsese, Spielberg, and Coppola are asked about their favorite films of all time, The Red Shoes regularly comes up.

 More Powell & Pressburger on the Criterion Channel: Black Narcissus, A Canterbury Tale, I Know Where I’m Going!, The Life and Death of Colonel Blimp, The Small Back Room, The Spy in Black, The Volunteer.

 One of the most revered films of all time, this is a scathing examination of class in French society and a roller coaster in terms of tone and style.

-More Renoir on the Criterion Channel: La bête humaine, Boudu Saved From Drowning, La chienne, A Day in the Country, Elena and Her Men, French Cancan, The Golden Coach, The Lower Depths, The River, Toni.
+More Renoir on the Criterion Channel: La bête humaine, Boudu Saved From Drowning, La chienne, A Day in the Country, Elena and Her Men, French Cancan, The Golden Coach, The Lower Depths, On Purge Bébé, The River, Toni, Grand Illusion.